-In 2018, SCM Sustainability formalized a Supply Chain Management Sustainability Strategy.
-The strategy was developed based on Suncor's reported materiality assessment for our Report on Sustainability, Suncor's priority issues, our Corporate Goals, expectations of stakeholders and other thought leadership.
-The process considered internal and external inputs and material issues.
-This assessment identified six priority areas for Suncor Supply Chain Management and provided us with the systematic approach to gathering information based on risk at every step of our supply chain.
-These areas of focus are designed to progress our sustainability strategy and are aligned with our Corporate goals including Suncor's Social Goal and our GHG Goal.
-The six areas are: 1.
-Indigenous Business Development 2.
-GHG Emissions 3.
-Inclusion and Diversity 4.
-Human Rights & Ethics 5.
-Community Investment 6.
-Water Stewardship
+In 2018 Supply Chain Management (SCM) Sustainability formalized a SCM Sustainability Strategy.
+It was developed based on our materiality assessment.
+The process accounted internal and external inputs/material issues.
+This identified 6 priority areas for us and the systematic approach to gathering information based on risk at all step of our supply chain.
+The areas of focus are designed to progress sustainability strategy and align with our Corporate goals including Suncor's Social and GHG Goal.